kswope/book-learnin/README.md

 implementation.

-Singleton form of class definition:
+Singleton form of class definition, this extends the eigenclass:

     class << obj
       body
     end

+_extends method definition: adds to obj the __instance__ methods from each module given as a paremeter_

 >
 A Ruby class definition creates or __extends__ an object of class Class by executing the code in